"Vilnius's winter magic really begins around May — a great time to plan ahead. Soak up centuries of history on every corner."

 Why Visit Vilnius?

-Vilnius captivates as the Baroque capital of Eastern Europe where ornate churches line cobblestone streets, the self-declared Republic of Užupis artist quarter hosts bohemian cafés and its own constitution (including 'Everyone has the right to be happy'), and Trakai's island castle rises from lake waters 30 minutes away creating fairy-tale day trips.
-Lithuania's capital (pop.
-580,000) preserves Europe's largest surviving Baroque old town (UNESCO)—Counter-Reformation's architectural statement where Catholic churches competed for grandeur creating skyline of 65 churches and monasteries.
+Vilnius captivates visitors as one of Europe's most impressive Baroque old towns where elaborately ornate churches with gilded interiors line atmospheric cobblestone streets in the UNESCO-listed historic center, the charming self-declared Republic of Užupis independent artist quarter hosts bohemian cafés, galleries, and its own whimsical constitution (including beloved articles like 'Everyone has the right to be happy' and 'A cat has the right not to love its owner'), and picturesque Trakai's fairy-tale island castle dramatically rises from surrounding lake waters just 30 minutes away creating perfect day trips.
+Lithuania's vibrant capital city (pop. around 600,000, making it by far the country's largest city) beautifully preserves a stunning UNESCO World Heritage historic center showcasing harmonious Gothic, Renaissance, Baroque, and Classical architecture—the Counter-Reformation Catholic Church's architectural statement where competing churches raced for grandeur creating a dramatic skyline dominated by 65 churches, monasteries, and bell towers concentrated in a compact walkable area.

 What to Do